martinkz/react-lib-template/README.md

 This template provides a minimal setup to get a React component library working in Vite with HMR and ESLint.

 It contains a Counter component.
-If you're looking to use the Counter component as a base for something else, the component name is defined and used in the following files:
+If you're looking to use this template as a base for something else, the component name is defined and used in the following files:

 - package.json
 - vite.config.js